London skyline at dusk with Tower Bridge, the Shard and the City of London financial district illuminated

 9.7Location

-Why for business — The Wellesley Knightsbridge opened in 2012 in the restored Edwardian-baroque corner building at the junction of Knightsbridge and Park Lane, two minutes' walk from Hyde Park Corner.
-The hotel was the original Hyde Park Corner Tube station building (1900) before becoming the Park …
+Why for business: The Wellesley Knightsbridge opened in 2012 in the restored Edwardian-baroque corner building at the junction of Knightsbridge and Park Lane, two minutes' walk from Hyde Park Corner.
+The hotel was the original Hyde Park Corner Tube station building (1900) before later lives in retail and music use; the hotel opened in 2012.

-Best room: Wellesley Suite (the multi-room flagship) or Junior Suite for the working tier.
+Best room: Wellesley Suite (the multi-room flagship) or Junior Suite at the entry tier.

 Corinthia London